-5.3 Expressions of Interest
+5.2 Expressions of interest

-5.3.1 Bidding for Properties
+5.2.1 Bidding for Properties

-Once an applicant has been assessed and provided there are no restrictions such a reduced preference or they are not ready to move, they will be made active to bid and issued a choice based lettings scheme guide to help them use the system.
+Once an applicant has been assessed and provided there are no restrictions such a reduced preference or they are not ready to move, they will be made active to bid and can start using the online portal.
 This enables them to apply for an advertised property which meets the size and type they are permitted.
 They can bid for up to two properties a week, but they must do so before the closing date to be considered.
 The expression of interest is by bidding.